MarioRuiz/string_pattern/README.md

 #> despacho_grande
 ```

 The word list is loaded on the first request to generate words, after that the speed to generate words increases amazingly.
-132000 English words and 250000 Spanish words.
-The vocabularies are public open sources, we only removed offensive words.
+85000 English words and 250000 Spanish words.
+The vocabularies are a sample of public open sources.

 #### Generate strings using Regular Expressions (Regexp)